Not many years ago (dial-up days… dark times) we taught “Click save” for all of your important data.

 All because somebody didn’t trust a database and it was just “one read/one write”.

 The database?
 It didn’t have any problems at all.
 Well, it did every now and again, but that’s not the point of this particular rant.

 The time needed to been spent more meaningfully by educating customers about the reliability of these new-fangled “compuserves“, “interwebz“, and “databasing” things.

-And to make it just one read/one write, that Save button would’ve had a more meaningful job of doing nothing new at all more complex that simply updating a database — well, that, and perhaps reducing the risk of the student’s internet connection timing out.
+And to make it just one read/one write, that Save button would’ve had a more meaningful job of doing nothing new any more complex than simply updating a database and refreshing the page — well, that, and perhaps reducing the risk of the student’s internet connection timing out.